Battle of the Tiger's Mouth: Background

-As part of the Napoleonic Wars, the British established a garrison in Macau in September 1808 in order to prevent the colony from falling into French hands, though they did not make any moves against Chinese pirates.
-When Pereira Barreto left Macau, Chinese piracy threatened to cut off local Macanese shipping.
-In early September 1809, the pirates captured a Portuguese trade ship coming from Timor, killing all its crewmembers.
-Subsequently, the Loyal Senate of Macau (the Leal Senado) armed three ships, commanded by artillery captain José Pinto Alcoforado de Azevedo e Sousa with categorical orders to conduct a punitive expedition against the pirates.
-A British Royal Navy frigate anchored by Macau agreed to assist against the pirates, upon the governors' solicitation.
+As part of the Napoleonic Wars, British forces briefly occupied Macau in September 1808 in order to prevent the colony from falling into French hands, though they did not make any moves against Chinese pirates.
+By the time the outstanding Pereira Barreto left Macau, Chinese piracy threatened to cut off local Macanese shipping.
+On 5 September 1809, the pirates captured a Portuguese trade ship coming from Timor, killing all its crewmembers.
+Subsequently, the Loyal Senate of Macau (the Leal Senado) armed three ships, commanded by artillery captain José Pinto Alcoforado de Azevedo e Sousa with categorical orders to conduct a punitive expedition against the pirates and curb their activities.